+- a) Eligibility

-- a) Appropriate / Best Match Unit eligibility and available services are right fit to household need - b) household choice Households have the right to reject housing and service options without retribution or limiting their access to additional housing options. - c) household availability (document ready / nearly ready to move in so as to reduce vacancy times)
+- b) household choice/interest Households have the right to reject housing and service options without retribution or limiting their access to additional housing options.

+- c) Service match

-Case Managers are authorized to accept a housing referral on behalf of their household.
+Case Managers/Navigators are authorized to accept a housing referral on behalf of their household.